Tips for Writing a Good Cover Letter

 How should a cover letter be used?

-What to include in a cover letter?
+What should you include in a cover letter?

 Draw attention to the attributes that make you a match for the position.
 Highlight two or three relevant skills or experiences.
 Explain how your skills meet the job requirements and how your work experience allowed you to demonstrate your skills in productive and meaningful ways.
 Most hiring managers are looking for people to solve their problems.
 Simply stating that you’re a “problem-solver” is not enough.